testsigmahq/testsigma-docs/src/pages/docs/integrations/collaboration/google-chat.md

    2. Enter the incoming webhook URL obtained from Google Chat in the **Google Chat Details** field.<br>

- After entering the details, click on the Create button to add the Integration.
+ After entering the details, click on the Create button to add the Integration.---

 ## **Enabling Google Chat notifications in Test Plan**

 Once the Google Chat integration is added, you can enable the Google Chat notifications for your Test Plans while editing any of your existing Test Plans or while creating a new Test Plan.